jaspector

 New buildings; additions (bedrooms, bathrooms, family rooms, etc.); alterations (decks, garages, fences, carports, awnings, interior demolition, etc.); building repair; structural demolition; change of occupancy or use; excavation or fill; developments in a floodplain; elevators; fire alarm and suppression systems; food service operations; HVAC work; parking lots over 800 sq ft; plumbing installations and fixtures; signage; swimming pools; tents; retaining walls; electrical work.

-Typical processing time is Tier 1 permits (simple residential) often issued same day; complex commercial varies.
+Building permit processing times in Cincinnati, OH typically run Tier 1 permits (simple residential) often issued same day; complex commercial varies.
 Over 50% of eligible Tier 1 permits are issued same-day..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Cincinnati, OH.
 The following work is generally exempt: Window replacement of same size and type (1-, 2-, and 3-family homes); Roof covering replacement of maximum two layers (1-, 2-, and 3-family homes); Gutters and downspouts including valleys, flashings, soffits, fascia, and associated trim work; Siding replacement; Flagpoles; Play equipment under 12.5 feet in height without electrical or heating components; Storage sheds under 100 square feet and 8 feet average height placed in rear yards.
 Note: Historic properties require Historic Conservation Office approval regardless of whether a building permit is otherwise exempt.
+When in doubt, confirm with the local building department before starting work.